-- The school ensures that participating teachers and students are provided computer and internet access for completion of course and assessment requirements. - Teachers should have consistent access to a video projector for sharing web-based instructional content and short web videos. - The school ensures teachers have access to laboratory equipment and consumable resources so that students can engage in the Pre-AP Biology inquiry-based model lessons.
+- The school ensures that participating teachers and students are provided computer and internet access. - Teachers should have consistent access to a video projector for sharing web-based instructional content and short web videos. - The school ensures teachers have access to laboratory equipment and consumable resources so that students can engage in the Pre-AP Biology inquiry-based model lessons.